Aks-Dmv/circles/README.md

-# Code accompanying "Dynamic Neural Relational Inference"
+# Code for the RL part of it

 This codebase accompanies the paper ["Dynamic Neural Relational Inference"](http://openaccess.thecvf.com/content_CVPR_2020/html/Graber_Dynamic_Neural_Relational_Inference_CVPR_2020_paper.html) from CVPR 2020.